Sample Interview Questions

-While it is impossible to anticipate and prepare for every question a potential employer might ask, you can prepare for typical questions, and give thought to your background and experience to give examples of how you have approached and solved problems, dealt with difficult situations, and exhibited skills and qualities desired on the job.
-Review typical questions as a starting point.
+You might be surprised by an unusual interview question or prompt from a potential employer.
+But you can be confident if you prepare for a wide variety of sample questions, give thought to your background and experience, and have examples of how you have approached and solved problems, dealt with difficult situations, and exhibited skills and qualities desired on the job.
+Practice answering sample questions as a starting point.

 Technically, not every item is a question.
-Some are statements, but all are intended to prompt you for a response.
+Some are statements that prompt you for a response.

-Better questions are not those that can be answered with a "yes" or "no," but are open-ended questions that invite thoughtful response.
-Even if you are asked a question that can be answered with a "yes" or "no," (e.g. "Are you comfortable with the amount of travel this job involves?"), you can certainly add a word of explanation to back up your answer (e.g., "Yes.
+Good interview questions are open-ended; they can't be answered with a "yes" or "no." They invite thoughtful response.
+Even if you are asked a question that can be answered with a "yes" or "no," (e.g. "Are you comfortable with the amount of travel this job involves?"), you can add explanation to back up your answer (e.g., "Yes.
 I actually look forward to the opportunity to travel and to work with the staff members in some of the other offices.)

-Best questions are those that ask you how you behaved in the past, because past behavior is the best predictor of future behavior.
-These are referred to as behavioral interview questions; read more.
+Best questions ask you how you behaved in the past, because past behavior is the best predictor of future behavior.
+These are referred to as behavioral interview questions.

-Not every interviewer will ask you every one of these questions.
-However, if you are prepared to address these questions, you will leave the impression that you were prepared for your job interview, even if additional questions take you by surprise.
+Of course not every interviewer will ask you all of these questions.
+However, if you are prepared to address these questions, you will leave the impression that you were prepared for your job interview, even if other questions take you by surprise.

 - What are your long-range goals and objectives for the next seven to ten years?